RyanRyan-code/wine_practice/README.md

 The initialization function will create two tables in the database named 'wine_lots'.

 It will also upload three lotcodes together with all their information integrated into the database.
+The information of the three lotcodes are stored in json files in the folder "/init data".

 # about the database:
 the database has two tables.
 The table 'wine_lot_codes' has all the lotcodes and their basic information.
 The table 'wine_component' has the information of components which are used to produce the query results

 # functions of the application:
 the application has two functions: